nollidnosnhoj/travel2change/cms_transfer_json/README.md

 ## Exporting and Importing Django CMS Content

+### Please backup your files before doing this.
+This is not a 100% gurantee.

 If you are creating a page in Django CMS, you will need to know how to save the state of your page when using a different version of the repo.

 **Prerequisites:**